libtrading/libtrading/README.md

 Protocol | RTT (μs)
 ---------|---------
 FAST     | 13
-FIX      | 15
+FIX      | 6

-The following above were obtained by running Libtrading messaging ping-pong tests on a 2-way 2.7GHz Sandy Bridge i7 CPU running Fedora 19 with Linux 3.11.6.
+The following above were obtained by running Libtrading messaging ping-pong tests on a 4-way Intel Haswell 3.60 GHz CPU running Fedora 21 with Linux 3.19.7-200.
 The processes were pinned to separate physical cores and the numbers include time spent in the Linux TCP/IP stack.

 FIX engine round-trip time frequency plot for the above looks as follows: